johnstamps2020/documentation-portal/README.md

 > WARNING: The instructions in this file are for macOS.
 If you use a different
 > OS, adjust them accordingly.

-## Make sure you have the required tools installed
+## Step 1: Make sure you have the required tools installed

 You need the following tools: